The Surprise Party (Smash): Plot

 Julia is still helping Scott Nichols (Jesse L. Martin) with Hit List, particularly in how to enlarge The Diva's part.
 They meet with Kyle Bishop (Andy Mientus), one half of the Hit List team and Julia gets him to storyboard the musical and helps him figure out how to improve The Diva role.
 They decide to make The Diva (being played by Ana) a bigger presence in the musical, especially in the second half, which will come at the expense of Karen's part.
 While Kyle is momentarily doing something else, Julia and Scott talk about the old days and Scott tells her he had a thing for her but she was married so he kept quiet.
 Later, the three present their Diva idea to Derek, who is still a little ticked about his fight with Karen and Jimmy; he loves the idea and doesn't seem bothered that Karen's part will be lessened.
 Scott asks Julia to continue as a consultant for Hit List.
 She agrees and tells him if he's still interested in her, he doesn't have to be quiet about it.

 Richard Francis (Jamey Sheridan) and Eileen go out to dinner (the same place where Tom and Ivy meet up with Liza) and he's a little upset that she did some work with the paparazzi when it was supposed to be just the two of them.
 Later, he tells her that in his previous marriage, his wife didn't work and he got used to that, so Eileen as a working woman is something new to which he has to get accustomed.
 Eileen tells him she still has some baggage from her previous relationship, so they agree to take it slow.

 Production

-There were three songs featured in the episode, two originals and one cover ("Bittersweet Symphony" by The Verve).
+There were three songs featured in the episode, two originals and one cover ("Bitter Sweet Symphony" by The Verve).
 For the originals, the show's in-house songwriters Marc Shaiman and Scott Wittman wrote "A Love Letter From the Times", while Pasek and Paul wrote "Original" (per the episode's credits).

 All three songs were released as singles for sale from iTunes and Amazon.com's MP3 store.